flowbase/flowbase/README.md

 FlowBase
 ========

-A Flow-based Programming micro-framework for Go (Golang).
+A Flow-based Programming (FBP) micro-framework for Go (Golang).

+The aim of FlowBase, as opposed to being a full-blown framework, is to provide just enough functionality on top of the existing FBP-like primives in Golang (channels with bounded buffers, asynchronous go-routines), to enable developing data processing applications with it.
+Thus the term "FBP micro-framework".

 Libraries based on FlowBase
 ---------------------------